 - Install a ceiling fan.
-Ceiling fans not only make your baby's room more comfortable but may also reduce their risk of SIDS by as much as 72%.
+Ceiling fans not only make your baby's room more comfortable but may also reduce their risk of SIDS by as much as 72 percent.

 - Install a smoke detector, and test it regularly.
 Be sure to replace the batteries at least once a year.

 - Don't wait to childproof your space.
 A newborn may look perfectly innocent, but before you know it, that little bundle of joy will become a bouncing bundle of toddler trouble!
 Better to be prepared now than surprised later.